 Things are actually a little more complex than this.

 The note G# can be called by a different name: Ab (read: A flat)

-The following are the same notes on the low E string as above, however this time they’re in reverse: That is start from the note E on the 12th fret and end on the open E.
+The following are the same notes on the low E string as above, however, this time they’re in reverse: That is starting from the note E on the 12th fret and end on the open E.

 See what’s going on here?

 When played in reverse, all sharps become flats.

 Thus, while the notes on the first 3 frets are: